 You can find IntelHex library on PyPI:

-This work was partially inspired by SRecord software at the moment when I stuck with its limitations and unintuitive behavior.
+This work was partially inspired by SRecord software at the moment when I stuck with its limitations and unintuitive behavior (for me personally).

 So I’ve made this library and related tools which give me full control over data and HEX file creation.
 Not the best reason to start yet another project.
 But, as you probably know, nothing is better than scratch our own itches, especially if you want to re-implement something in your favorite programming language.